 - Perform a review personally, if you are competent on the subject, do not have conflict of interest and have the time to dedicate to it, avoiding to engage junior colleagues without permission from the Editor

-- Inform the editors if you are working on similar topics or if you work on the same institution of the authors
+- Inform the editors if you are working on similar topics or if you work at the same institution of the authors

-- Perform your review confidentially, returning fair, polite and constructive comments within the allocate time
+- Perform your review confidentially, returning fair, polite and constructive comments within the allocated time

-The mission of our platform is to certify the peer-review process of all Journals for which a registered peer-reviewer has made a claim.
-This occurs when a Journal’s editor (or editorial office) confirms that a completed peer-review has effectively taken place.
-We have created an automated process to assign credits to registered users, which is based on the confirmations by Journals.
+One of our aims is to certify the peer review process of all registered Journals or of Journals for which a registered Peer Reviewer has claimed a review.
+This occurs when a Journal’s editor or editorial office confirms that a peer review has effectively been performed.
+We have created an automated process to assign credits to registered Peer Reviewers, which is based on the confirmation by Journals.

 - Reviewers are supplied with guidance on their role and responsibilities, including how to report on potential ethical misconduct

 - Guidelines are supplied to the peer reviewer with regards to deadlines